 Gallinari, Paul push Thunder past Zion, Pelicans 123-118

+“Down the stretch, that’s when we feel like we’re at our best,” Paul said.
+“It was Gallo tonight.
+He was killer.”

-Zion Williamson scored 32 points for New Orleans, his second straight game scoring more than 30, but Gallinari’s clutch shooting — he had 11 points in the fourth quarter — kept the Pelicans at bay.
+Williamson set his new single-game scoring mark with 32 points for New Orleans, his second straight game scoring more than 30, but Gallinari’s clutch shooting kept the Pelicans at bay.

 New Orleans, which trailed by as many as 13 points in the third quarter, rallied behind Williamson’s dominant inside play to take several slim leads inside the final six minutes.

 But after Lonzo Ball’s corner 3 gave the Pelicans a 111-110 lead, Gallinari hit a fall-away in the paint and followed up by rattling in a 3.
-He added free throws and a left-wing pull-up in the final minutes, the last making it 121-115 with a half-minute left.
+He added free throws and a left-wing pull-up in the final minutes, the last making it 121-115 with 30 seconds left.

+“They just have a way of hanging in games and closing them,” Pelicans coach Alvin Gentry said.
+“They made plays down the stretch and we just didn’t.”

 Dennis Schroder scored 22 points for the Thunder and Shai Gilgeous-Alexander added 17 points.
 Thunder center Steven Adams capped his 11-point, 11-rebound, three-block night with a clutch jumper in the paint that made it 119-114.